 Simple English definitions for legal terms

-Read a random definition: acceptance by silence
+Read a random definition: make-whole doctrine

 Term: PER VOLUNTATEM HOMINIS